 This art form is being introduced through the various programs and projects of the New Horizons’ Small “Zones of Peace” Project, most comprehensively through New Horizons' Coffee House Conversations Project.
 At the present time, the most extensively transforming of these programs is the Bus Ride Story Adventure.
 The Bus Ride Story Adventure was created and written by Murat Yagan.

 It highlights the obstacles facing our contemporary society in the age of terrorism as seen through the waxed paper-like veil of a recovering blind woman, finding her way back to normalcy in a changed world she left behind almost a decade before.

-The third book, Hot Pants, Motorcycles And K Street, has an entirely different tone.
-It gets down into the dark and the dirty of the Washington political and social scene with Ms. Rosen-Jones sharing how her close to ten years involvement in Washington's fast track served to be the fire pit of her initiation into adult life.
+Anastasia's third book, Hot Pants, Motorcycles And K Street, has an entirely different tone.
+It gets down into the dark and the dirty of the Washington political and social scene with Ms. Rosen-Jones sharing how her close to ten years involvement in Washington's fast track, as a young, celebrity entrepreneur served to be the fire pit of her initiation into adult life.